Eschatologue/CM_wiki/docs/option/class-options/fighter-manoeuvre/phb24.md

 ### Trip Attack {.hide}

 ***Trip Attack***
 :   When you hit a creature with an attack roll using a weapon or an **:rsc-a: Unarmed Strike**{ .rsc }, you can expend one Superiority Die and add the die to the attack's damage roll.
-If the target is Large or smaller, it must succeed on a **:d20-save: STR Save**{ .d20 } or have the ^^Prone^^ condition.
+If the target is Large or smaller, it must succeed on a **:d20-save: STR Save**{ .d20 } or have the **Prone**{ .cond } condition.

 ---